henniggroup/GASP-python/docs/usage.md

 Specifies that the algorithm is to generate random structures and add them to the initial population.
 It is optional.
 If used, the keyword **number** must appear on the next line, followed by the number of random structures to make for the initial population.

-The optional keyword **volume** within the **random** block specifies how to scale the volumes (per atom) of the randomly generated structures.
-Three different values may follow the **volume** keyword:
+The optional keyword **volumes_per_atom** within the **random** block specifies how to scale the volumes (per atom) of the randomly generated structures.
+In particular, the volume of a random structure is scaled to the sum of the volumes of the atoms within the structure, where the volume (in cubic Angstroms) of each atom type is given after its chemical symbol.
+If the volume for an atom type is not given, the value computed from the elemental ground state structure listed on [materials project](https://materialsproject.org/) is used.

-1. A number specifying the volume (in cubic Angstroms per atom) to which to scale the random structures.

-2. The keyword **random**, which means no volume scaling is done on the random structures.

-3. The keyword **from\_atomic_radii**, which means that the volumes of the random structures are scaled to twice the sum of the volumes of the constituent atoms, as calculated from their atomic radii.
 This is the default behavior.

 For fixed composition searches, the entire **InitialPopulation** block is optional.
 If not specified, it defaults to this: